-As of June 30, 2010, we had \$3.281 billion of aggregate bank credit facilities (the "credit facilities"), of which \$2.547 billion was outstanding.
+As of September 30, 2010, we had \$3.275 billion of aggregate bank credit facilities (the "credit facilities"), of which \$2.541 billion was outstanding.
 The credit agreements governing the credit facilities contain various covenants that, among other things, impose certain limitations on mergers and acquisitions, consolidations and sales of certain assets, liens, the incurrence of additional indebtedness, certain restricted payments and certain transactions with affiliates.
 See Note 7 in our Notes to Consolidated Financial Statements for information regarding material financial covenants.

-As of June 30, 2010, we had undrawn revolving credit commitments of \$734.5 million, with \$18.5 million of letters of credit and \$716.0 million of unused lines, all available to be borrowed and used for general corporate purposes, based on the terms and conditions of our debt arrangements.
-As of the same date, our revolving credit commitments were scheduled to expire in the amounts of \$79.0 million, \$430.3 million and \$225.2 million on September 30, 2011, December 31, 2012 and December 31, 2014, respectively, and are not subject to scheduled reductions prior to maturity.
+As of September 30, 2010, we had no outstanding balance under our \$734.5 million revolving credit facility, with \$731.0 million of unused lines after taking into account \$3.5 million of letters of credit issued under the credit facilities.
+As of the same date, based on the terms and conditions of our debt arrangements, all of our unused revolving credit lines were available to be borrowed and used for general corporate purposes.
+Our revolving credit commitments are scheduled to expire in the amounts of \$79.0 million, \$430.3 million and \$225.2 million on September 30, 2011, December 31, 2012 and December 31, 2014, respectively, and are not subject to scheduled reductions prior to maturity.